From 5 May 2017, the Lëtzebuerg City Museum presents its completely remodelled permanent exhibition The Luxembourg Story.

 The city in crisis - Under German occupation - The European city - The financial centre - The changing city

-Discover our new cultural programme!
+Discover our new cultural and educational program!